STOP Fire video

 - Install a smoke alarm on all levels of your property.
 A working smoke alarm will give you vital time needed to escape a fire.
 Never remove the battery or take your alarm off its back plate unless it’s to replace the battery or install a new alarm.

 - Take care when cooking, especially if you have been drinking alcohol.
-It’s better to install a heat alarm in your kitchen rather than a smoke alarm
+It’s better to install a heat alarm in your kitchen rather than a smoke alarm.

 - Never overload electrical sockets; remember one plug per socket.